When Seeking Animal Emergency Care

-If your pet is having an emergency during our regular business hours, call or walk-in for prompt attention.
-With a state-of-the-art facility, advanced equipment, and skilled doctors, we're prepared to treat any type of pet emergency at Fayetteville Veterinary Hospital.
-When your pet is having an emergency outside of our regular business hours, please refer to the practices below.
+At Fayetteville Veterinary Hospital, we are well-equipped to handle emergency cases during our regular business hours.
+Our state-of-the-art facility, advanced equipment, and skilled doctors mean we are prepared to treat any type of pet emergency; however, if you pet needs animal emergency care outside of our business hours, please refer to one of the practices below.

 Animal Poison Control

 Many substances that are harmless to humans are toxic to pets.
-Furthermore, many household substances and prescription medications ingested improperly are toxic to us both!
+Additionally, many of the household items that would make you sick will make your pet sick, too.
 If you suspect your pet has ingested a poisonous substance, contact us immediately.
-Some of the signs of poisoning include vomiting, diarrhea, seizures, and lethargy.
-Additionally, the ASPCA Animal Poison Control Center has a huge reference library of substances toxic to pets and a poison control hotline.
-Call their hotline at (888) 426-4435 24 hours a day, any time of year.
+Signs of poisoning include vomiting, diarrhea, seizures, and lethargy.
+Additionally, the ASPCA Animal Poison Control Center has a comprehensive reference library of toxic substances.
+You can call their 24-hour hotline 365 days a year at (888) 426-4435.

-Since pets try to hide pain and discomfort due to survival instinct, it can sometimes be hard to tell they're having an emergency.
-Still, there are some telltale signs to look out for.
-If you witness any of the following in your pet, we encourage you to seek help immediately:
+Pets try to hide pain and discomfort, so it can be difficult to tell when they are having an emergency; however, there are some telltale signs to watch for.
+If you see your pet exhibit any of the following, seek emergency care immediately:

-- Your dog's abdomen is swollen and hard to the tough.
+- Swollen abdomen that is hard to the touch

 - Disorientation and trouble walking